 The most difficult part of climbing Boundary Peak is its remoteness.
 The peak is 50 miles from a town with more than 300 people and is most easily accessed by a 6-mile 4 wheel drive, high clearance road.
 Because of the danger of being in such a remote area coupled with the fact that I don’t own a car that could handle the road, I recruited friends.
 Three friends decided to join: my high school friend Scott and college friends Melissa and Katrina.
 The two girls lived in San Francisco and had a 4 wheel drive Subaru named Toad that could handle the road.
 We agreed to meet up in Bishop on Saturday morning around 10:30 am.

-Scott and I set out from LA on Friday evening.
+Scott and I set out from LA on the evening of Friday November 11, 2016.
 After an awesome Mexican meal of molcajete at Sal’s in Rosamond (the best Mexican food in the area!!), we camped in the Ricardo campground in Red Rock Canyon State Park.
-The next morning we drove the 2 hours into Bishop and got food for the climb.
+The next morning we drove the 2 hours into Bishop and stocked up on food for the climb.

 The girls met us around 10 and after some final checks and food purchases, we set off for Nevada.
 Due to potential time constraints on Sunday, we took two cars.
 After driving 45 miles out of Bishop, we reached the Nevada state line.

 We then drove 2 more miles until we reached an abandoned brothel.
 It was crumbling and had more shag carpet/walls than I thought existed.

 Directly across the highway from the brothel was the dirt road to Boundary Peak!
 We drove Scott’s car up for about a mile so it was hidden from the highway.
 Then we all packed into the Subaru and continued up.
 A mile later, our path was impeded by wild horses.